Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

    - Hi, can I help you?

-     - *Reason: The model answer does not contain the keyword 'Hello'*
+     - *Reason: The agent answer does not contain the keyword 'Hello'*

    **Success example**: